savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

   )
 ```

 Next, we add the radio name.
-This is a text with a backdrop, which is basically the same text but in black color and a `y` offset:
+This is a text with a backdrop, which is basically the same text but in black color with a `y` offset:

 ```liquidsoap
 def add_text_with_backdrop(~x, ~y, ~size, ~color, text) =